Museo degli Innocenti, Florence

 Sandro Botticelli (Alessandro Filipepi), Madonna with Child and Angel, ca. 1465, tempera on board; photo © Inexhibit

-Agnolo di Polo, Penitent Magdalene (detail), first quarter of the 16th century, painted terracotta; photo © Inexhibit
+Agnolo di Polo, Penitent Magdalene (detail), early-16th century, painted terracotta; photo © Inexhibit

 Two images of the new Verone cafe and roof terrace; photos © Inexhibit

 Cover image: Istituto degli Innocenti, Museum of the Innocents, Florence, Art exhibition, installation view; photo © Inexhibit